d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

                 * Start from scratch
         * Python shell scripts
             * More freedom to use traditional python libraries
-* Can do Apache Zeppelen and Jupyter notebook transformations too
+* Can do Apache Zeppelin and Jupyter notebook transformations too
     * Ad hoc, not run as a job
     * Hosted in SageMaker